Introduction to biocidal product regulations

 Biocidal products must be authorised

-The main regulation states that biocidal products must be approved before they can be sold or used in the EU.
-One requirement for product authorisation is that the active substance in the biocidal product must be authorised.
+The main regulation states that biocidal products must be authorised before they can be sold or used within EU.
+One requirement for product authorisation is that the active substance in the biocidal product must be approved.
 Therefore this requires two levels of authorisation – for both the active substances in the product and the biocidal product itself.

 There are two authorisation levels in biocidal legislation: